ArticlesWarewulf

 Create an image using a Containerfile

-Warewulf supports creating images directly from containers, enabling you to build a custom container that includes the required NVIDIA drivers.
+Warewulf supports creating images directly from containers, enabling you to build a custom image that includes the required NVIDIA drivers.
 The Warewulf-images GitHub repository has an example Containerfile that we can work from.
 Start by installing Podman on the server you want to build the image on.
 To keep things simple, we will install this on our Warewulf host server to streamline the import process:

 sudo dnf install -y podman